Business as usual for your supply chain?

 and user experience to ensure that both staff and suppliers are comfortable using it.

-Current “high-risk” suppliers also need to be carefully analysed.
+Current “high-risk” suppliers also need to be carefully analyzed.
 Can the supplier guarantee that it can continue to supply the goods and services you need?
 What is the risk to you if the supplier “disappears” overnight?
-While these will depend upon a number of factors it is a timely consideration.
+While these will depend upon several factors it is a timely consideration.